-The proposed realignment will form a fluid, safe, and highly-functioning river crossing; one that will increase the capacity of motor vehicles and pedestrians traveling across the Mississippi River.
+The realignment forms a fluid, safe, and highly-functioning river crossing; one that increases the capacity of motor vehicles and pedestrians traveling across the Mississippi River.

-This bi-state public transportation project is being managed by both the Illinois and Iowa Departments of Transportation (IDOT).
-This initiative is the number one public works project in the Quad Cities region.
+This bi-state public transportation project was managed by both the Illinois and Iowa Departments of Transportation (IDOT).

-Funding for the project is being provided by federal and state sources.
-The funding will be implemented in stages over a multi-year period.
+Funding for the project was provided by federal and state sources.
+The funding was implemented in stages over a multi-year period.

 A Basket Handle True Arch Twin Bridge design was selected by the communities of Moline, Davenport, and Bettendorf and the two state IDOTs as the most appropriate style for the river span.
 This bridge will become an iconic landmark of the entire region.

-The I-74 Realignment plan calls for three lanes of traffic in each direction, with one additional lane used for emergency vehicles.
-The new passing will be much safer as well as aesthetically appealing than the antiquated, century-old structure.
-Along with the increased in lanes of traffic, a bike path will be work into the project connecting Moline’s bike paths with those of Bettendorf.
+The I-74 Realignment plan called for three lanes of traffic in each direction, with one additional lane used for emergency vehicles.
+The new passing is much safer and aesthetically appealing than the antiquated, century-old structure.
+Along with the increased lanes of traffic, a bike path is included in the project connecting Moline’s bike paths with those of Bettendorf.